 By 1999, significant growth had combined with compelling preservation needs to necessitate the creation of a new strategic plan.
 Following three years of planning and preparation, the Museum publicly outlined their objectives by unveiling Preserving the Legacy: a Comprehensive Plan for the Future.
 Eighteen months of expansion, restoration, and renovation followed and the plan was successfully completed in May 2004.

-The Hyde is now a dynamic institution with an active education department, on-going temporary exhibitions by major world-renowned artists, concerts, and lectures, much of which is supported by an enthusiastic membership base.
+In 2013 The Hyde celebrated fifty years as a museum and is now a dynamic institution with an active education department, on-going temporary exhibitions by major world-renowned artists, concerts, and lectures, much of which is supported by an enthusiastic membership base.

 By preserving our founders’ legacy and addressing our most pressing logistical needs, we have effectively and proactively prepared the Museum for future service to the entire region.